I was sitting with a group of teenage girls. We had been discussing the dynamics of sexual violence with a Myths vs Facts activity.

 The hymen, according to legend, covers the opening of the vagina and breaks after the first time a girl’s vagina is penetrated.
 There are a lot of problems with this understanding of the vagina.
 For starters, not all females are born with a hymen.

-But how does all that menstrual blood escape if my vagina is closed off by a membrane?
+How does all that menstrual blood escape if my vagina is closed off by a membrane?
 And how are virgins able to get a tampon up there?
+Or can a tampon “take your virginity”?

 The word “hymen” in its original Greek form meant simply “membrane”.
 Bodily membranes come in different shapes and sizes and have different functions but generally speaking, a membrane is simply a pliable lining of some kind.
 And that’s all the hymen is: it is a very elastic lining that forms part of the vulva (external) and acts as the entrance to the vagina (internal).
 It’s a tissue that encircles the opening but does not completely cover or block the vagina [technically that is possible but it is extremely rare and not at all the norm].
 It doesn’t really serve much of a purpose except as a floppy little rim cover, like those furry things people put on their steering wheels (bad example but hopefully you get the idea).
 In other words, it has nothing to do with virginity.